Housework, Dirty Dishes, Complementarianism and Personal Anecdotes

 Uh no, buddy.
 You’re an adult.
 You’re supposed to be taking out the trash.
 My sister did not owe you a “thank you” for doing what you were supposed to be doing in the first place.

 I asked my sister if Roger ever thanked her for all the dirty dishes she cleaned, all the times she cleaned his laundry, swept their floors and so on, and she said, “No.”

-For a few years, I was engaged to a guy, whom I shall call Walter.
+For a few years, I was engaged to a guy, whom I shall call Walter (not his real name).

 I was raised that a guy should be the breadwinner in the relationship.
 I have a very hard time shaking that value myself.
 It’s how I was raised – you don’t marry a guy unless he has a steady job, is a good provider, and is not irresponsible.

-Any time before Roger’s boss sent him out, his boss always gave him 2 or 3 days prior notice.
-Roger always knew when he had to leave home.
+Any time before Walter’s boss sent him out, his boss always gave him 2 or 3 days prior notice.
+Walter always knew when he had to leave home.

-This one day on the phone, Roger was asking me to drive to his apartment to clean his dishes.
+This one day on the phone, Walt was asking me to drive to his apartment to clean his dishes.